Afonso VI of Portugal: Downfall

-Also in 1667, Pedro managed to gain enough support to force Afonso to relinquish control of the government to him, and he became prince regent in 1668.
+In 1667, Pedro forced Afonso to relinquish control of the government to him, and he became prince regent in 1668.
 While Pedro never formally usurped the throne, Afonso was king in name only for the rest of his life.
 For seven years after Peter's coup, Afonso was kept on the island of Terceira in the Azores.
 His health broken by this captivity, he was eventually permitted to return to the Portuguese mainland, but he remained powerless and kept under guard.
 At Sintra he died in 1683.

 The room where he was imprisoned is preserved at Sintra National Palace.